AllskyTeam/allsky/README.md

 http://allsky.local
 ```

-Note: If you changed the name of your pi during the WebUI install then use
+Note: If you changed the name of your Pi (to piname, for example) during the WebUI install then use the hostname you set:
 ```sh
 http://piname.local
 ```